Gram / Skills (/)

 Public talks

-I like to talk to people about my tasks and knowledges, spread cool ideas.
+I like to talk to people about my tasks and knowledge, spread cool ideas.
 You can discover some of my talks here.
-Most of them on Russian, but I'm going to fix it.
+Most of them in Russian, but I'm going to fix it.